 There are a number of ticket actions available to change the state of a ticket on-chain:

-• checkedInTicket is a scan event that finalises the state of the ticket.
+soldTicketwill create an NFT ticket within the event contract created as part ofnewEvent.resoldTicketwill log a secondary sale event on the ticket.scannedTicketwill issue a non-finalising scan event on a ticket.
+A scan can happen an unlimited amount of times and should be used for multi-day or multi-gate events.checkedInTicketis a scan event that finalises the state of the ticket.
 For a single-gated event a check-in event should be used instead of a scan.
-Upon check-in the NFT is ready to be claimed into a user's wallet.
+Upon check-in the NFT is ready to be claimed into a user's wallet.invalidatedTicketwill also finalise the ticket's lifecycle although this will not enable claiming.
+To be used for event invalidations & cancellations.

 Updating metadata does not affect blockchain storage:

-• updateTicket will change the NFT Content URI, which is the media file used on NFT marketplaces and wallets.
+updateTicketwill change the NFT Content URI, which is the media file used on NFT marketplaces and wallets.

 Ticket Lifecycle